ebeauce/ILSI/README.md

 # ILSI
-Package for iterative linear stress inversion (ILSI) of focal mechanism data and slickenside data.
+Package for iterative linear stress inversion (ILSI) of focal mechanism data and slickenside data.<br>

+THIS IS STILL WORK IN PROGRESS: MINOR PHYSICAL/ALGORITHMIC ERRORS MAY BE FOUND AND WILL BE CORRECTLY IN THE COMING WEEKS.<br>

 ## Reference
 Please refer the following article if you use ILSI for your research:<br>
-Eric Beaucé, Michel Campillo, Robert D. van der Hilst.
+Eric Beaucé, Robert D. van der Hilst, Michel Campillo.
 An Iterative Linear Method for Estimating the Stress Tensor from Earthquake Focal Mechanism Data: Method and Examples.
-Submitted to BSSA.
+(Being modified and will be submitted to BSSA).
 Preprint on ESSOAr: [doi.org/10.1002/essoar.10507639.1](doi.org/10.1002/essoar.10507639.1)

 ## Installation